 The Multidisciplinary Pain Medicine Fellowship integrates several areas of pain medicine including, interventional pain management, chronic pain rehabilitation, cancer pain and palliative care, acute pain, pediatric chronic pain, neurology, psychiatry and clinical research.
-The fellowship is a collaboration between two of the main teaching centers at McGaw Medical Center: Northwestern Memorial Hospital and Rehabilitation Institute of Chicago.
+The fellowship is a collaboration between two of the main teaching centers at McGaw Medical Center: Northwestern Memorial Hospital and Shirley Ryan AbilityLab.
 All fellowship positions are filled through the Match, and all applicants will apply through ERAS.
+If you have any questions or need to update your file, please contact Alison Mah at firstname.lastname@example.org.

-The Galter Anesthesiology Pain Medicine Center at Northwestern underwent a major expansion in 2011 to accommodate an ever-increasing patient volume and increased complexity of cases.
-The Center is equipped with two fluoroscopy suites, an ultrasound suite, nine examination rooms, a 5-bay recovery room and a multimedia Teaching Conference Room.
-All imaging equipment is exclusive to the Center and is the state of the art.
+The Lavin Pain Medicine Center at Northwestern underwent a major expansion in 2016 to accommodate an ever-increasing patient volume and increased complexity of cases.
+The Center is equipped with two fluoroscopy suites, an ultrasound suite, ten examination rooms, a 6-bay recovery room and a multimedia Teaching Conference Room.
+All imaging equipment is exclusive to the Center and is the state-of-the-art.

-Faculty members from the Division of Pain Medicine and the Rehabilitation Institute of Chicago are recognized experts in pain medicine, regional anesthesia and rehabilitation.
-They are active in the American Society of Regional Anesthesia, the American Pain Society, the American Society of Anesthesiologists, the American Academy of Physical Medicine & Rehabilitation and the Midwest Pain Society.
-They are members of the editorial boards for Regional Anesthesia and Pain Medicine, Clinical Journal of Pain, and MD Consult-Pain Medicine.
+Faculty members from the Division of Pain Medicine and the Shirley Ryan AbilityLab are recognized experts in pain medicine, regional anesthesia and rehabilitation.
+They are active in the American Society of Regional Anesthesia, American Pain Society, American Society of Anesthesiologists, American Academy of Physical Medicine & Rehabilitation and the Midwest Pain Society.
+They are members of the editorial boards for Regional Anesthesia and Pain Medicine, Clinical Journal of Pain and MD Consult-Pain Medicine.

-Faculty have authored and edited major textbook, including, Raj's Practical Management of Pain, edited by Honorio T. Benzon, MD et al. and Essentials of Pain Medicine and Regional Anesthesia by Drs.
-Honorio T. Benzon and Robert E. Molloy.
+Faculty have authored and edited major textbook, including, Practical Management of Pain, edited by Honorio T. Benzon, MD et al. and Essentials of Pain Medicine and Regional Anesthesia by Dr. Honorio T. Benzon.
 There is very active clinical research in the division resulting in publication of papers, reviews, abstracts and book chapters.
 All fellows present at least one abstract at a national scientific meeting each year.

 Pain and its management is a very important issue to the patients and their relatives, physicians, nurses and the JCAHO.
 Pain is considered as the fifth vital sign and its evaluation (and management) is required for hospital accreditation by the JCAHO.